MixPath: A Unified Approach for One-shot Neural Architecture Search

 \subsection{Discussions}

-\begin{itemize} \item \textbf{Why can SBNs stabilize supernet training and improve ranking ability?} We have verified that high cosine similarity is not the only factor that guarantees the stable training of a multi-path supernet.
-It is more important to ensure that the feature distributions are consistent after the addition of multiple paths.
-A single BN cannot capture such changing statistics and will disrupt the training.
-However, SBNs are able to track a variety of distributions, eliminating this instability.
-A better training of the supernet thus gives more appropriate weights for each subnetwork, so that it can better represent the ground-truth of the stand-alone models.
+\textbf{Why can SBNs stabilize supernet training and improve ranking ability?\quad} We have verified that high cosine similarity is not the only factor that guarantees the stable training of a multi-path supernet.
+It is more important to ensure that the feature distributions are consistent.
+Otherwise, the training is disrupted because a single BN is not enough to capture changing statistics from multiple paths.
+The proposed SBNs are able to track a variety of distributions, alleviating this instability.
+Empirically, better training of the supernet also gives more appropriate weights for each subnetwork, with which we can better estimate the ground-truth performance of the stand-alone models.

-\item \textbf{Why can SBNs work together with post BN calibration to improve the ranking ability?} According to the analysis in Section \ref{sec:bn}, the parameters $\mu, \sigma$ of SBNs that follow a multi-path combination, are multiples of those of a SBN that follows a single-path, as shown in Fig.~\ref*{fig:m2_shadow_bn_with_ratio}.
-But not all of the parameters fit well into this relationship.
-Post BN calibration can readjust the mean and variance of the inputs to fit the learned parameters $\gamma$ and $\beta$.
-This can make up for the lack of supernet training to a certain extent.
-Noticeably, SBNs are a type of regularization technique during the supernet training, it is decoupled from BN calibration, which is a post-processing trick.
-Hence, they two can work independently and both contribute to the ranking improvement.
+\textbf{Why can SBNs work together with BN post-calibration?\quad} According to the analysis in Section \ref{sec:bn}, the parameters $\mu, \sigma$ of SBNs that follow a multi-path combination are multiples of those of a single-path, as shown in Fig.~\ref*{fig:m2_shadow_bn_with_ratio}.
+But not all the parameters fit well into this relationship, post BN calibration can then readjust the mean and variance of the inputs to fit the learned parameters $\gamma$ and $\beta$.
+To some extent, it can make up for the gap from the supernet to submodels.
+Noticeably, SBN is a type of regularization technique during the supernet training, while BN calibration is a post-processing trick.
+They can work in an orthogonal way and both contribute to the ranking.